SSHAHgituser/data_warehouse/README.md

 ```

 This script will:
-- Start PostgreSQL, Streamlit, and dbt-docs
+- Start PostgreSQL, Streamlit, dbt-docs, and SQL Server
-- Automatically install AdventureWorks database if it doesn't exist
+- Automatically install AdventureWorks database on SQL Server if it doesn't exist
 - Automatically install and start Airbyte if not already installed (takes ~30 minutes on first run)

 **To stop all services:**